carVertical

 • Under the hood

-• Inside of the driver’s side door pillar
+• Inside the driver’s side door pillar

 • Front end of frame (older cars)